facebookarchive/WEASEL/README.md

 A **response (from the server)** is comprised of one or more AAAA answers.

-Each AAAA answer is a 16 byte encrypted payload represented as an IPv6 address using `socket.inet_ntop`.
+Each AAAA answer is a 16 bytes encrypted payload represented as an IPv6 address using `socket.inet_ntop`.
 Answers in a DNS response do not maintain their order in transit, so they are sequenced and reassembled like the client requests.